Sushi TV

-Sushi TV is a comedy clip show showing the best and funniest moments from Japanese gameshows over the years.
+Sushi TV is a comedy clip show showing the best and funniest moments from Japanese game shows over the years.
 Clips mostly include bizarre eating contests, physical challenges or people's scary and sometimes amazing talents.
-Some of the highlights on this show have appeared on a Japanese gameshow edition of Tarrant On TV.
-Clips originally came from a few well-known Japanese gameshows, such as Super Human Coliseum, Live Live Down Town, TV Champions and Lady Boys.
+Some of the highlights on this show have appeared on a Japanese game show edition of Tarrant On TV.
+Clips originally came from a few well-known Japanese game shows, such as Super Human Coliseum, Live Live Down Town, TV Champions and Lady Boys.